benoc617/policies/data protection documentation.md

 The supported backup and recovery scenarios listed below must be tested weekly.

 ### Availability
-Data must be recoverable during an AWS Availability Zone (AZ) outage Data must be recoverable during an AWS full region outage (e.g. us-east-1)
+- Log and configuration data must be recoverable during an AWS Availability Zone (AZ) outage
+- Log data must be recoverable during an AWS full region outage (e.g. us-east-1)

 ### Security
-All log data and configuration data in backups must be subject to same or stricter access controls as production data All log data in backups must be encrypted in transit and at rest
+- All log data and configuration data in backups must be subject to same or stricter access controls as production data
+- All log data in backups must be encrypted in transit and at rest

 ### Data Recovery Scenarios Supported
 - Reccovery:  Full data recovery of either individual or multiple customers, replacing into their existing running service(s) and account(s).